HyVIC: A Metric-Driven Spatio-Spectral Hyperspectral Image Compression Architecture Based on Variational Autoencoders: Proposed Spatio-Spectral Variational Hyperspectral Image Compression Architecture (H y VIC)

 \section{Proposed Spatio-Spectral Variational Hyperspectral Image Compression Architecture (H\textnormal{y}VIC)}

 Let $\vect{X} \in \mathbb{R}^{H \times W \times C}$ denote an \ac{hsi}, where $H$, $W$ and $C$ represent image height, image width and the number of spectral bands, respectively.
 To compress $\vect{X}$, in this paper we focus our attention on variational \ac{hsi} compression.
-In particular, we introduce \ac{ours} to facilitate efficient spatio-spectral \ac{hsi} compression.
-The proposed model builds upon the mean \& scale hyperprior \cite{minnen2018joint} by introducing adjustable spatial and spectral feature learning blocks that explicitly model the unique spatio-spectral redundancies present in \acp{hsi}.
+In particular, we present \ac{ours} to facilitate efficient spatio-spectral \ac{hsi} compression.
+The proposed model builds upon the mean \& scale hyperprior \cite{minnen2018joint} by introducing simple but efficient configurable spatial and spectral feature learning blocks that enable to more effectively leverage the unique spatio-spectral redundancies present in \acp{hsi}.
 Variational \ac{hsi} compression aims at transforming $\vect{X}$ into a compact latent representation $\vect{Y} \in \mathbb{R}^{\Sigma \times \Omega \times M}$ with latent height $\Sigma$, latent width $\Omega$ and $M$ latent channels. $\vect{Y}$ can be quantized to $\vect{\hat{Y}} \in \mathbb{Z}^{\Sigma \times \Omega \times M}$ and encoded into a bitstream $\vect{b} \in ( \num{0}, \num{1} )^L$ of length $L$ using entropy coding (i.e. arithmetic coding \cite{rissanen1979arithmetic}) based on an entropy model.
 Simultaneously, $\vect{\hat{Y}}$ should preserve sufficient information to enable the lossy reconstruction of $\vect{\hat{X}} \in \mathbb{R}^{H \times W \times C}$ with minimal distortion.
 The training objective is to jointly minimize the expected length of $\vect{b}$ and the expected distortion between $\vect{X}$ and $\vect{\hat{X}}$, resulting in a \ac{rd} optimization problem.